Lightstreamer/Lightstreamer-example-MPNStockList-client-ios/README.md

 <!-- START DESCRIPTION lightstreamer-example-mpnstocklist-client-ios -->

-This project contains an example of an application for iPhone and iPad that employs the [Lightstreamer iOS Client library](http://www.lightstreamer.com/docs/client_ios_api/index.html), with use of mobile push notifications (MPN).
+This project contains an example of an application for iPhone and iPad that employs the [Lightstreamer iOS Client library version 1.4.x](http://www.lightstreamer.com/docs/client_ios_api/index.html), with use of mobile push notifications (MPN).

-A simpler version, without mobile push notifications support, is also available: [Lightstreamer - Stock-List Demo - iOS Client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-ios).
+A simpler version, without mobile push notifications support, is also available: [Lightstreamer - Stock-List Demo - iOS Client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-ios/tree/latest-for-client-1.x).

 ## Live Demo